UbaidullahTanoli/CNN-LLM-MLP/README.md

 ![Training Metrics](training_validation_metrics.png)

 The model generalised well without underfitting or overfitting.
 The valuation loss has consistently decreased and the valuation parameters are an indication of a remarkable ability of the combined model of LLM and CNN.

+## Model Performance Comparison

 When compared to CNN alone (repository here), LLM+CNN is far better, as CNN tends to overfit.
 Below is a visual representation.

 ![Training_Metrics](model_comparison.png)

+**Key Insights**:
+- CNN+LMM achieves **96.65%** final validation F1 vs CNN's 76.35%
+- CNN+LLM achieves **26.6%** higher final F1-score (0.9665 vs 0.7635)
+- Multimodal model shows better stability (smoother loss curve)
+- Text integration helps prevent catastrophic failures (worst F1 28% higher)